Avi-Kenny/SimEngine/docs/index.md

 #> 6        6 estimator_2          200  0.016390090     -6.795681  0.20431877    0.5332393
 ```

-In this example, we see that the MSE of estimator 1 is much higher and that MSE decreases with increasing sample size for both estimators, as expected.
-You can also access the results for individual simulation replicates.
+In this example, we see that the MSE of estimator 1 is much higher than that of estimator 2 and that MSE decreases with increasing sample size for both estimators, as expected.

+You can also directly access the results for individual simulation replicates.

 ```R
 head(sim$results)